yuno-payments/yuno-docs/docs/Webhooks/configure-webhooks.md

 ## PIX payment expiration handling

-For PIX payments, Yuno provides enhanced expiration management to prevent reconciliation issues with integrated platforms like VTEX.
+Yuno offers advanced expiration management for Pix payments to help prevent reconciliation issues, especially when integrating with platforms like VTEX.

-When a custom `expiration_date` is configured during PIX payment creation, Yuno:
+When you set a custom `expiration_date` during Pix payment creation, Yuno:

-* **Internally tracks the expiration** without depending solely on the provider's webhook notifications
+- **Tracks expiration internally** instead of relying only on the provider’s webhook notifications.
-* **Actively verifies payment status** by making requests to the provider before expiration
+- **Proactively checks payment status** by querying the provider before the expiration time.
-* **Automatically marks expired payments** when QR codes remain unpaid past the expiration time
+- **Automatically marks payments as expired** if the Pix QR code remains unpaid after the expiration date.
-* **Sends expiration webhooks** to notify integrated platforms (like VTEX) so orders can be cancelled automatically
+- **Sends expiration webhooks** to notify integrated platforms (such as VTEX) so that orders can be cancelled automatically.

-This proactive approach ensures payment statuses remain aligned between your platform, Yuno, and the payment provider, avoiding inconsistencies in pending or orphaned orders.
+This proactive process keeps payment statuses synchronized between your platform, Yuno, and the payment provider, reducing the risk of pending or orphaned orders.

-> **VTEX Integration Benefit**
+> **VTEX integration benefit**
 >
-> For VTEX merchants, this feature automatically notifies VTEX when PIX payments expire, allowing orders to be cancelled immediately and preventing inventory/reconciliation issues.
-This solves the common problem where VTEX continues retrying expired PIX payments, leading to status mismatches between systems.
+> For VTEX merchants, Yuno automatically notifies VTEX when a Pix payment expires.
+This allows orders to be cancelled immediately and helps prevent inventory or reconciliation issues.
+It also resolves the common problem where VTEX continues retrying expired Pix payments, which can cause status mismatches between systems.